Sustainability & Protecting the Environment

 Healthy humans are part of a healthy planet!
 Explore the various programs and downloadable guides the City has to support community health and wellness.

-- Healthy food: Pick your own seasonal fruits and greens at the Emerson Street Food Forest or grow your own at one of the City's Community Gardens.
+- Healthy food: Pick your own seasonal fruits and greens at the City's two Food Forests or grow your own at one of the City's Community Gardens.

 - Ditch the car(bon)!: Explore the City's bike trails and connect to regional transit options.